 - Refrigerate for 4-5 days, or freeze for up to a couple of months in a well sealed container.

-Other Sugar Free Treat Recipes:
+Other Sugar Free Dessert Recipes:

 - Blissful Blueberry Breakfast Bars, by Sunkissed Kitchen